Leila (novel): Plot

-In the late 2040s, with drinking water and fresh air being extravagances, India is ruled by The Council.
+In the late 2040s, drinking water and fresh air are luxuries.
+India is ruled by The Council.
 Shalini is married to Rizwan Chaudhury, a Muslim man with whom she has a daughter, Leila.
 One day Rizwan is abducted and killed by goons known as "Repeaters" in an attempt to cleanse the bloodlines and stop inter-faith marriages.
 Her daughter Leila is also abducted.
 Shalini is sent to a Purity Camp where she serves as a slave for sixteen years.
 During her long stay, her mental health starts deteriorating.
 One day she escapes.
 She is later caught and sent back to the camp where she is appointed as a housekeeper to the Dixits, an advantaged family at the Record Towers.
 Mr. Dixit is one of the designers for the up-and-coming Skydome, which will be utilized to make fresh air.

-Shalini gains access to the tower through the bureaucracy, in order to get more information.
+Shalini gains access to the tower through the bureaucracy, to get more information.
 Mr. Dixit is sent to the camp after he neglects to make the arch by the due date.
 Feeling for Mrs. Dixit, Shalini helps her escape.
 One day, Shalini gets into the wealthy facility to find answers concerning the whereabouts of her missing girl.
 She sees a blurb demonstrating one of the specialists she thinks is one of the men who came to kill her husband and kidnap Leila.
-Shalini sees a video of Dixit clarifying that the Skydome will resemble a climate control system with vents blowing tourist outside of it that can murder individuals outside of it.
+Shalini sees a video of Dixit clarifying that the Skydome will resemble a climate control system with vents blowing tourists outside of it that can murder individuals outside of it.

 While checking for the whereabouts of her daughter, Shalini stumbles on a file of all the children in the country.
 She notices Leila's picture and her school.
 Shalini visits the school and sees a little girl free from any danger yet being brainwashed into being a blind follower.
 Shalini thinks of her as Leila.
 The girl does not recognize Shalini.
-A politician Mr. Rao, tells Shalini to get inside the facility and switch off the power and take photos of the Skydome's arrangements.
+A politician, Mr. Rao, tells Shalini to get inside the facility, switch off the power, and take photos of the Skydome's arrangements.

 Shalini performs the task and then meets with Rao and gives him the film reel she took before of his preferred sonnet.
 Rao helps Shalini get into the Skydome work as her daughter will perform there.
 He gives Shalini content to peruse to the capacity, arranging an upset in an offer to govern over Joshi.
 Shalini shrouds the light inside Rao's lunch.
 As Joshi arrives, the youngsters perform for the group of spectators.
-Joshi then solicits one from the kids, which happens to be Leila, to remain with him.
-Shalini leaves the building and as she is standing outside, she stares up at the girl she thinks is Leila.
-Shalini feels like the girl is calling out to her but it is never sure whether it is real or her imagination.
+Joshi then solicits one of the kids, which happens to be Leila, to remain with him.
+Shalini leaves the building and, standing outside, stares up at the girl she thinks is Leila.
+Shalini feels like the girl is calling out to her but is never sure whether it is real or her imagination.